XiangFan49/AME520Fall2022/Assignment/Final Project/Final Project Written Description.md

 ![image load](https://github.com/XiangFan49/AME520Fall2022/raw/main/Assignment/Final%20Project/Stage%201%203D%20Modeling.png)

 ### Stage 2 - Import the Model into Unity (Blender & Unity)
-* Make unwrapable UV maps for models
+* Make expandable UV maps for models
 * Bake the model's shader nodes into textures
 * Import the model into Unity in FBX mode and reconnect the model texture there
 ### Stage Results：